givingjar/blog.givingjar.org/_posts/2016-12-21-charity-spotlight-refugee-development-center.md

 At the conclusion of the Vietnam War, the United States experienced a major increase of refugees.
 With a history of supporting people undergoing persecution in their home countries and a desire to continue that support, the U.S. was suddenly faced with the challenge of supporting hundreds of thousands of people seeking asylum.

-[The Refugee Act][7] introduced in 1980 was the solution to that challenge.
-The U.S. would provide refugee resettlement assistance including English language training, cash assistance, and guaranteed gender equality for up to ninety days.
+[The Refugee Act][7] introduced in 1980 was a solution to that challenge.
+The U.S. would provide refugee resettlement to a defined number of refugees and provide time-limited cash and medical assistance, basic case management, English Language training, and employment services.

 Between 2000 and 2002 in Lansing, Michigan, [Vincent Delgado][8] and [Rev. David Thiele][9] raised funds to support refugees beyond that ninety-day window, providing education as long as they were needed.

-The center continued to operate at [St. Luke Lutheran of Lansing][10] (formerly Christ Lutheran Church) until [Refugee Development Center][1] became an independent 501(c)(3) in 2008.
+In 2008, [Refugee Development Center][1] became an independent 501(c)(3) and continued to operate administrative offices at [St. Luke Lutheran of Lansing][10] (formerly Christ Lutheran Church) until fall of 2016.

 ![][5]